Pabso/MTRX3760-Project-1-SJR/README.md

 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch

 # connecting to the turtlebot (for local network)
+follow steps outlined in turtlebots user guide.
-static ip (192.168.0.69) will have to be changed per network ensure the tutlebot is set to wifi mode
+static ip (192.168.0.69) will have to be changed per network.
+ensure the tutlebot is set to wifi mode.
-once the green ligh is flashing on the extension board
+once the green ligh is flashing on the extension board you can connect to the turtlebot via:
 $ ssh ubuntu@192.168.0.69

 # Setting up node connections
 A master roscore must be running on the host computer (laptop etc.)